Katamaze/WHMCS-Action-Hook-Factory/README.md

 - [Free Reports Collection](#free-reports-collection)
 - [Free Modules Collection](#free-modules-collection)

+# Disclaimer: I'm Done with WHMCS

+This page has helped a lot of people over the course of years.
+All the tips and scripts I provided here for free have been used many times even by my competitors.
+Helping others is rewarning and I would have continued without any issue but I'm done with WHMCS.
+I keep receiving emails, tickets, phone calls, DM on whmcs.community and messages on LinkedIn & Skype.
+I think is time to explain the reasons why I'm done with WHMCS and why I don't even read incoming messages.

+In the middle of the COVID-19 crisis, WHMCS increased prices up to 3154%.
+That's not a typo.
+I personally know companies that will start paying 15.599$ per year instead of 479$ while the vast majority will move from 479$ to 3599$.
+That's not a price increase to my mind but a disgusting move considering that WHMCS is getting worse and worse.

+I've been using this software since 2007 and I've always supported them till WebPros joined the game aquiring Plesk, cPanel and WHMCS.
+Since then, this software kept getting worse filled with a bunch of buggy features that no one ever asked for.
+WHMCS no longer listen to customers.
+They're slowly killing providers pumping out sponsored stuff which is perfectly in line with WebPros mission: become a monopoly of the hosting business and rule on everyone.

+I am no longer in the mood to help this company with my time and skills.
+Every time I see WHMCS interface I feel disgusted 🤮 For what is worth I tured from their number one supporter to a fierce enemy.
+I [have plenty of nasty things](https://katamaze.com/blog/41/whmcs-cons) to reveal about WHMCS.
+Feel free to share & discuss it.
+I'm so against them that I started working on an open source and free alternative named [Leap](https://github.com/Katamaze/Leap).

+That being said, I'll leave online all my WHMCS modules, scripts, posts and free projects like this same page you are reading since they can still help many people.
+On the other hand I have no intention to write a single line of code for WHMCS unless I really have to due to people still purchasing and renewing my modules.

+Apart from that, I'm 100% focused on [Leap](https://github.com/Katamaze/Leap) and the new awesome company I'm working for 😊

 # WHMCS as Fast as Possible

 It's much easier to understand what is WHMCS making a parallelism with WordPress.
 Of the many free CMS, WordPress is the best and most popular solution to start a blog.
 WHMCS is the same in its reference market.
 It's the way go to [start an hosting business](https://katamaze.com/blog/38/starting-a-domain-and-hosting-company-in-2020) for **providers, web agencies and IT professionals**.